ISLAM AND THE TRUTH | home

 Mark 12:30 And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this [is] the first commandment.
 31 And the second [is] like, [namely] this, Thou shalt love thy neighbour as thyself.
 There is none other commandment greater than these.

 Bloody imperialistic conquest and enslavement of women and children is not love.
-Consider the two million killed by Islam just in the Sudan alone.
+Consider the two million killed by Muslims just in the Sudan alone.
 Obviously NOT because of Zionism.

 ![]() Matthew 5:44 But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you;